slate-math/TeamToph_Slate_Equation-Editor/README.md

 # TeamToph_Slate_Equation-Editor
-This is the repository for ou Senior Design 9421-423) class.
-This repo hold all of our code for our Mat Equation Editor project.
+This is the repository for ou Senior Design (421-423) class.
+This repo holds all of our code for our Math Equation Editor project.<br/>
 Live Demo: https://slate-math.github.io/TeamToph_Slate_Equation-Editor/